-Are you looking at moving into off campus housing?
-Whether you are a student of USF, UT, or another college or university in Hillsborough County, off campus housing offers apartments with larger floor plans than most on-campus apartments or dorms.
-It can also provide you a glimpse of the real world, as you will need to develop a budget, manage your time wisely with commuting, and have neighbors that range in age.
+Are you looking to move into off campus housing?
+Whether you are a student of USF, UT, or another college or university in Hillsborough County.
+Off campus apartment rentals can also provide you a glimpse of the real world, as you will need to develop a budget, manage your time wisely with commuting, and have neighbors that range in age.
+Off campus housing offers apartments with larger floor plans than most on-campus apartments or dorms.
 While financial savings and space are two of the most common benefits, here are a few that you may not have thought of.

 If you are coming from on-campus housing, you’ve probably experienced sharing bedrooms with roommates, or sharing bathrooms with an entire suite or floor.
 Moving off campus can allow you to at least get your own bedroom, and even your own bathroom.
 To save money, think of potential roommates who you can trust.